cseriildi/42Vienna/rust_piscine/Module_02/README.md

     <[T]>::len
 ```

-Define a `Color` type, responsible for describing a color by its red, green and blue channels.
+Define a `Color` type, responsible for describing a color by its red, green and blue components.

 ```rust
 struct Color {